John Cage: 1987–1992: Final years and death

-In the course of the 1980s, Cage's health worsened progressively.
+Over the course of the 1980s, Cage's health worsened progressively.
 He suffered not only from arthritis, but also from sciatica and arteriosclerosis.
 He had a stroke that left the movement of his left leg restricted, and, in 1985, broke an arm.
 During this time, Cage pursued a macrobiotic diet.
 Nevertheless, ever since arthritis started plaguing him, the composer was aware of his age, and, as biographer David Revill observed, "the fire which he began to incorporate in his visual work in 1985 is not only the fire he has set aside for so long—the fire of passion—but also fire as transitoriness and fragility."
 On August 11, 1992, while preparing evening tea for himself and Cunningham, Cage had another stroke.
-He was taken to St. Vincent's Hospital in Manhattan, where he died on the morning of August 12.
-He was 79.
+He was taken to St. Vincent's Hospital in Manhattan, where he died on the morning of August 12, aged 79.

-According to his wishes, Cage's body was cremated and his ashes scattered in the Ramapo Mountains, near Stony Point, New York, at the same place where he had scattered the ashes of his parents.
-The composer's death occurred only weeks before a celebration of his 80th birthday organized in Frankfurt by composer Walter Zimmermann and musicologist Stefan Schaedler.
+According to his wishes, Cage's body was cremated and his ashes scattered in the Ramapo Mountains near Stony Point, New York, at the same place where he had scattered the ashes of his parents.
+His death occurred only weeks before a celebration of his 80th birthday organized in Frankfurt by composer Walter Zimmermann and musicologist Stefan Schaedler.
 The event went ahead as planned, including a performance of the Concert for Piano and Orchestra by David Tudor and Ensemble Modern.
-Merce Cunningham died of natural causes in July 2009.
+Cunningham died of natural causes in July 2009.